Mirantis/terraform-provider-mke/README.md

 Mirantis MKE provider for managing resources in a running MKE stack.

 This provider does not currently install MKE.
+The goal of the provider is to interact with an existing installation.

+This provider is developed internally, and comes with no warranty.
+Use it at your own risk.

 ## Requirements